 Calculating the Production Volume.
-The production volume is determined from the total number of passenger cars and light-duty trucks produced and delivered for sale in California that the manufacturer is required to report in the annual non-methane organic gases plus oxides of nitrogen (NMOG + NOx) production report for the applicable model year.
+The production volume is determined from the total number of passenger cars and light-duty trucks produced and delivered for sale in California that the manufacturer is required to report in the annual non-methane organic gases plus oxides of nitrogen (NMOG + NOx) production report for the applicable model year, and any medium-duty ZEVs produced and delivered for sale in California for which the manufacturer optionally chooses to certify to this section, as allowed by subsection (i)(7).
 For purposes of this calculation, a passenger car or light-duty truck is counted in the production of the manufacturer that marketed it in California regardless of whether it is produced by a different manufacturer.
-The production volume is determined according to the method described in subsection (c)(1)(C)1 unless the manufacturer meets the eligibility criteria for and elects to use method (c)(1)(C)2.
+For 2026 through 2034 model years, the production volume is determined according to the method described in subsection (c)(1)(C)1. unless the manufacturer elects to use the method described in subsection (c)(1)(C)2.
+For 2035 and subsequent model years, the production volume is determined according to the method described in subsection (c)(1)(C)2. for all manufacturers.

-Default method to determine production volume.
-A manufacturer's production volume for the given model year is the three-year average of the manufacturer's volume of passenger cars and light-duty trucks, produced and delivered for sale in California in the prior second, third, and fourth model year (e.g., 2026 model year annual ZEV requirements are determined by the California production volume average of passenger cars and light-duty trucks for the 2022 through 2024 model years).
-This production average does not determine a manufacturer's size under California Code of Regulations (CCR), title 13, section 1900.
+Previous year average method to determine production volume through 2034 model year.
+The production volume used to calculate a manufacturer’s annual ZEV requirement for the 2026 through 2034 model years is the three-year average of the manufacturer's volume of passenger cars and light-duty trucks, produced and delivered for sale in California, in the prior second, third, and fourth model years (e.g., 2026 model year annual ZEV requirements are calculated using the California production volume average of passenger cars and light-duty trucks for the 2022 through 2024 model years).
+However, in any model year where the manufacturer’s California production volume is 30 percent or more below the previous model year production volume, a manufacturer may elect to use the same model year to determine its production volume and annual ZEV requirement (e.g., 2026 model year annual ZEV requirements can be calculated using the California production volume of 2026 model year passenger cars and light-duty trucks if 2026 model year production volume is 30 percent or more below 2025 model year production volume).
+A manufacturer may only utilize this same model year provision in the specific model year(s) that it meets the 30 percent reduction from prior model year criteria and, except as allowed in subsection (c)(1)(C)2., must use the three-year average in other model years.
+This three-year average used for production volume does not determine a manufacturer's size under California Code of Regulations (CCR), title 13, section 1900.

-Optional method to determine production volume following a drop in production.
-A manufacturer may elect to use the same model year to determine its production volume if its total number of passenger cars and light-duty trucks in California decreases by 30 percent or more from the previous model year as reported in its NMOG + NOx production report (e.g., 2026 model year annual ZEV requirements is determined by multiplying the annual percentage requirement for 2026 model year with the total production volume of 2026 model year passenger cars and light-duty trucks).
-This calculation of production volume does not determine a manufacturer's size under CCR, title 13, section 1900.
+Same year method to determine production volume.
+In lieu of the three-year average in (c)(1)(C)1 above, a manufacturer may elect in any model year from 2026 through 2034 to use the same model year to determine its production volume and annual ZEV requirements (e.g., 2026 model year annual ZEV requirements are calculated using the California production volume of 2026 model year passenger cars and light-duty trucks).
+However, once a manufacturer elects to use the same year method under this subsection for a model year, it must continue to use this same year method for all subsequent model years and may not use the previous year average method in subsection (c)(1)(C)1.
+Additionally, for 2035 and subsequent model years, the production volume for all manufacturers will be determined according to the same year method of this subsection.

 Requirements for Small Volume Manufacturers.